NilayDagdemir/Movies/README.md

 # Movies
-An iOS Application written in Swift for non-commercial purposes.
+An iOS Application written in Swift for listing & searching movies.
 This app uses TMDB (The Movie Database) API, for more information about the API, kindly visit: *https://www.themoviedb.org/*